• Home

 Reset the Tyre Pressure Monitor (TPMS)

-If the tyre-pressure warning has appeared in your Lexus NX (2022–present) after you’ve adjusted the pressures or changed a wheel, you need to reset the monitor so it stores the new pressures.
-On the NX it’s done with the dashboard menu and a reset button.
-Here’s how.
+If the tyre-pressure warning has appeared in your Lexus NX (2022–present) after you’ve adjusted the pressures or changed a wheel, it usually isn’t a fault — the monitor is simply still comparing against the old reference.
+To clear it you re-store the current pressures as the new baseline, which on the NX is done with the dashboard menu and a reset button.
+Here’s how, plus what to do if the light won’t go out.

 When to Reset